Washington National Cathedral: Music

+On June 17, 2025, it was announced that Dr. Thomas Sheehan will be leaving Washington National Cathedral to take up the position as Director of Music at Christ Church Cathedral in Montreal, Quebec, where he succeeds Dr. Nicholas Cappazoli.

+The First Director of Music was Edgar Priest (1910-1935), he was followed by Robert George Barrow (1935-1939), Paul Callaway (1939-1977), Richard Wayne Dirksen (1977-1988), Douglas Major (1988-2002), and Michael McCarthy (2003-2024).

+Organists and Choirmasters include Bruce Neswick, James Litton, Erik Wm.
+Suter, Scott Dettra, Christopher (Kit) Jacobson, Jeremy Filsell, Christopher Betts, The Rev. Benjamin Pearce Straley, Dr. Thomas Sheehan, George Fergus, Rebecca Ehren, Ariana Corbin, and Edward Hewes.
+The present Artist in Residence is Stanley J. Thurston.
+In September 2024, Michael McCarthy stepped down as Canon for Music and Director of Institutional Planning after nearly 21 years.

+Choirs

 The Washington National Cathedral Choir of Men and Boys, founded in 1909, is one of very few cathedral choirs of men and boys in the United States with an affiliated school, in the English choir tradition.
 The eighteen to twenty-two boys singing treble are of ages 8 to 14 and attend St. Albans School, the Cathedral school for boys, on vocal scholarships.

 In 1997, the Cathedral Choir of Men and Girls was formed by Bruce Neswick, using the same men as the choir of the men and boys.
 The Choir consists of middle and high school girls attending the National Cathedral School on vocal scholarships.
 The two choirs currently share service duties and occasionally collaborate.

-Both choirs have recently recorded several CDs, including a Christmas album; a U.S. premiere recording of Ståle Kleiberg's Requiem for the Victims of Nazi Persecution; and a patriotic album, America the Beautiful.
+Both choirs have recorded several CDs, including a Christmas album; a U.S. premiere recording of Ståle Kleiberg's Requiem for the Victims of Nazi Persecution in 2004; and a patriotic album, America the Beautiful in 2005.

 The choirs rehearse separately every weekday morning in a graded class incorporated into their school schedule.
 The choristers sing Evensong five days a week (the Boys Choir on Tuesdays and Thursdays and the Girls Choir on Mondays and Wednesdays).
 The choirs alternate Sunday worship duties, singing both morning Eucharist and afternoon Evensong when they are on call.
 The choirs also sing for numerous state and national events.
 The choirs are featured annually on Christmas at Washington National Cathedral, broadcast nationally on Christmas Day.

-The Great Organ was installed by the Ernest M. Skinner & Son Organ Company in 1938.
-The original instrument consisted of approximately 8,400 pipes.
-The instrument was enlarged by the Aeolian-Skinner Organ Company in 1963 and again between 1970 and 1975, during which time more than half of the original instrument was removed.
-The present instrument consists of 189 ranks and 10,647 pipes.

-The organ was to be replaced with a new instrument built by Dobson Pipe Organ Builders, but this plan was scrapped in 2009.
-As of 2023, a fundraising campaign to renovate the instrument is being undertaken.
-This project, costing $14 million, is expected to last until 2028, during which a Walker Digital organ will be used in the Cathedral.

-Michael McCarthy is the canon director of music (and director of institutional planning).
-Thomas Sheehan is the cathedral organist and associate director of music, and Rebecca Ehren is the organ scholar.
-The carillonneur is Edward M. Nassor.
-Former organists and choirmasters include Edgar Priest, Robert George Barrow, Paul Callaway, Richard Wayne Dirksen, Douglas Major, Bruce Neswick, James Litton, Erik Wm.
-Suter, Scott Dettra, Christopher Betts, Benjamin Straley, and George Fergus.
-The artist in residence is Stanley J. Thurston.
+As of Fall 2024, the chorister schedule has adapted as a result of post-COVID program challenges.
+The Choristers sing one Sunday morning monthly (boys and girls together), alternate Sunday Evensong services weekly, and the Girls Cathedral Choir sings Evensong on Wednesdays, and the Boys Cathedral Choir sings Evensong on Thursdays.
+All other services are sung by the (Professional) Cathedral Choir.

 The resident symphonic chorus of Washington National Cathedral is the Cathedral Choral Society.